 We are unable to allow dogs in the House, Bird Garden, Farm Experience and in the Adventure Playground, Woodland Wonderland and inside areas of the cafes, but the rest of the 100 acre site is yours to enjoy!

 All the toilets in the Grounds and Gardens will be open with a queuing capacity in place.
 There are also additional hand washing facilities around key areas of the site, and hand sanitisation stations at regular intervals around the site.
 We would still advise visitors to bring some alco-gel with them.

 Will your cafés be open?
-Will there be food and drinks for sale?
+Will there be food and drink for sale?

 Our takeaway containers are made from plants and are compostable and are the best option for everyone’s safety, at this current time.

 Our Courtyard Shop is now open once more.
 If you are unable to visit, you can also browse and order from our online shop and collect your purchase during your visit or have it delivered straight to your door.

 Everything you buy at Harewood supports the Charity.
 The money from your purchases goes back into maintaining and conserving Harewood’s House, Gardens and Bird Gardens for the public benefit.

 Harewood is situated on a natural slope.
 For your own safety, please take care, especially on the steeper inclines.
-The wearing of flat, rubber-soled shoes is recommended.
 People accompanying those in wheelchairs will need to be strong and able pushers.